Nesorhinus: Paleoecology

-The fossils of Nesorhinus hayasakai from Zuojhen belong to the Chiting Formation, which is a interbedded sandstone and shale facies, with a geological age of about 990,000 to 460,000 years ago (Early to Middle Pleistocene).
-The fossils from the Chiting Formation suggest that the habitat of the Nesorhinus hayasakai was probably an open grassland, and the animals in the ecosystem are collectively known as the Chochen fauna, which includes large animals such as mammoths, Elaphurus, wild boars, Rhinopithecus, Homotherium, Toyotamaphimeia that cohabitated with the Nesorhinus hayasakai.
-On Luzon, Neosrhinus philippinensis co-inhabited with the dwarf Stegodon species Stegodon luzonensis, as well as Philippine deer.
+The fossils of Nesorhinus hayasakai from Zuojhen belong to the Chiting Formation, which is a interbedded sandstone and shale facies, with a geological age around 990,000 to 460,000 years ago (Early to Middle Pleistocene).
+The fossils from the Chiting Formation suggest that the habitat of the Nesorhinus hayasakai was probably an open grassland, and the animals in the ecosystem are collectively known as the Chochen fauna, which includes large animals such as mammoths, Elaphurus, wild boars, Rhinopithecus, Homotherium, Toyotamaphimeia that cohabitated with the N. hayasakai.
+On Luzon, N. philippinensis co-inhabited with the dwarf Stegodon species Stegodon luzonensis, as well as Philippine deer.